Intimacy & Relationship Consulting~ Spiritual Support ~ Visionary Entrepreneur

 Update, October, 2018

-I have now been living in Montana for almost three years.
+I have now been living in Montana for three years.
 The property described above changed tenants and Linda moved her herd to another location.
 I’ve made two attempts at this project, once in Texas and once in Colorado.
 I continue to hold the possibility and take small steps forward toward the manifestation of Horse Wisdom Ranch and The Wailing Wall.
 Always looking for co-creative partners!
 Visit the Connect page to open this conversation.